 coming soon, see Roadmap

 If you want to learn more, the Machine Learning Infrastructure team at Netflix has given a number of public presentations about Metaflow prior to its open-sourcing.
 You can find links to these presentations below.
+You can also read the original open-source release announcement in the Netflix tech blog.

 For starters, this presentation gives a comprehensive overview of Metaflow: